idocx/idocx/README.md

 ### This is *Yuxing Fei* 🧑🏻. ‍

 <ul>
   <li> 🚀 Currently I am working on material informatics and NLP.
 I am trying to teach computers to read material papers and design novel materials themselves. </li>
-<li> 🪐 My favourite programming language is <code style="background-color: inherit;">Python🐍</code>.
-Most of the my projects are written in <code style="background-color: inherit;">Python</code>. </li>
+  <li> 🪐 My favourite programming language is `Python🐍`.
+Most of the my projects are written in `Python`. </li>
 </ul>

 ----